taimurshaikh/amazing-bard-prompts/README.md

 Please modify the contents in the [bard_prompts folder]("./bard_prompts") only.

 - English guide <br>
-  fter forking this repository, inspect the bard_prompts_english csv file to see if the prompt works normally.
+  fter forking this repository, inspect the [bard_prompts_english.csv](https://github.com/dsdanielpark/amazing-bard-prompts/blob/main/bard_prompts/bard_prompts_english.csv) file to see if the prompt works normally.
 A markdown file is automatically generated based on the content of the CSV file, and multiple contributors may be involved.
   - Open the CSV file in bard_prompts and inspect or modify the prompt.
   - Enter the contributor's Github address in the contributor_github column of the CSV file column.
   - Please submit a pull request for the modified CSV file.